-Whether you're looking for boutique fitness or a full-service gym, Boston has more than plenty of options to offer.
-(Note: student gym memberships are not included in your tuition and fees, so to become a member of the BC Rec Plex for the semester or the whole year, click here.)
+Whether you're looking for boutique fitness or a full-service gym, Boston has plenty of options to offer.
+Student gym memberships are not included in your tuition and fees, so to purchase a BC Campus Recreation membership for the semester or the whole year, click here.
+There is a gym on the Newton campus, however, the newly renovated "Equinox" like gym is located on the main campus.
+For other gyms and workout classes in the area, make sure to ask if they have a student discount.